maiyuki/cloud-labs/2-setup-infra-IaC/README.md

 Having remote state is common in a collaboration within the team and between teams.

-Setup Remote Terraform state in Swift Obect Store.
+Setup Remote Terraform state in Swift Object Store.
 Verify that is works!

 ```
 terraform {